EricMFink/CauseLawyering/_pages/syllabus.md

 # Materials

 All assigned reading is available through the course website: [emfink.net/CauseLawyering](https://www.emfink.net/CauseLawyering).

 # Policies

 ### Grading

-Your grade for this course will be based on your participation in class discussion (50%) and a final project.
+Your grade for this course will be based on your participation in class discussion (50%) and a final project (50%).
 There will be no final exam.

 ### Class Discussion

-Each of you will be the lead discussant for one class session during the term.
+Each student will be the lead discussant for one class session during the term.
 This will include (1) a short (2-3 pages) memo on the topic and assigned reading, and (2) questions for discussion.

 You should send a copy of your memo and questions to me at least 24 hours in advance, and I will share these with the rest of the class.
 I will circulate a sign-up sheet on the first day of class for you to choose which session you wish to lead.

 ### Paper & Presentation

-You will complete a final written project (approx. 10 pages[^f36b4353]) on one of these topics:
+Each student will complete a final written project (about 10 pages) on one of these topics:

 - Career/organizational study of a lawyer, law firm, or legal organization engaged in cause lawyering
 - Case study of a legal strategy associated with a social cause or movement
 - Proposed legal strategy (litigation, lobbying, or transactional) to advance a cause/movement

-[^f36b4353]: For students planning to fulfill the Upper Level Writing Requirement in this course, the final project must conform to the length, revision, and other provisions of the ULWR.
-Consult the Law School Student Handbook for details.

-Each student will give a brief (~15 minutes) in-class presentation about their final project, during the last two class sessions of the term (March 7 & 9).
+Each student will give an in-class presentation about their final project, during the last two weeks of the term (February 28, March 2, 7 & 9).

+You may use the final written project to satisfy the Upper Level Writing Requirement (ULWR).
+If you wish to do so, you must submit the [Upper Level Writing Requirement Intent Form](https://www.elon.edu/u/law/wp-content/uploads/sites/996/2020/01/Upper-Level-Writing-Intent-Form.pdf) to the Registrar, no later than the second week of the term.
+To satisfy the ULWR, your final written project must conform to the minimum length and other standards (see [Elon School of Law Student Handbook](https://www.elon.edu/u/law/wp-content/uploads/sites/996/2020/01/Student-Handbook-Final.pdf)).
+Once I have reviewed and approved your project for the ULWR, you must submit the [Completion Form](https://www.elon.edu/u/law/wp-content/uploads/sites/996/2020/01/Upper-Level-Writing-Completion-Form.pdf) to the Registrar.

-The completed final project will be due on the last day of the exam period.
+The completed final project will be due on the last day of the Winter Term exam period.

-I will give you more information about the final project in class.

 ### Attendance

 Elon Law School has adopted the following attendance policy for all courses:

 > The Law School administers a policy that a student maintain regular and punctual class attendance in all courses in which the student is registered, including externships, clinical courses, or simulation courses.
 Faculty members will give students written notice of their attendance policies before or during the first week of class.
 These policies may include, but are not limited to: treating late arrivals, early departures, and/or lack of preparation as absences; imposing grade or point reductions for absences, including assigning a failing grade or involuntarily withdrawing a student from the class; and any other policies that a professor deems appropriate to create a rigorous and professional classroom environment.
 >